corydhmiller/corydhmiller.com/content/blog/creating-complex-and-responsive-pseudo-classes-in-sass.md

 I know exactly what this element is doing and I don't have to make anything else.

-It might seem *far* too verbose to be generating all of these classes, but when you realize that you have hundreds of classes with margin and padding properties, you can just drop in these utility classes and keep rolling along without having to add the same properties in the code.
+It might seem _far_ too verbose to be generating all of these classes, but when you realize that you have hundreds of classes with margin and padding properties, you can just drop in these utility classes and keep rolling along without having to add the same properties in the code.

 ## Okay okay, but what about responsive classes?

-You're right
+What if we want to start at zero margin then at "mobile" screen size we want to add `margin: 20px`?

+This is really where it starts to get complicated.

 ```scss
 @each $spacerKey, $spacer in $spacers {